ClementNerma/Rave/docs/books/hybrid.md

   // ...
 ```

 It's also possible to customize the fields that have to be serialized and unserialized.
 This way, we can avoid to put in a string that would go over the network or be written on a hard drive some confidential informations contained in the private members - or simply to remove some useless informations.
-It must be a list of strings, like this one:
+It must be an array of strings, like this one:

 ```sn
   // ...